CORS Reference (Jul 2017)

 The CORS (Cross-Origin Resource Sharing) standard specifies HTTP headers for servers to describe the set of origins allowed to read data using a web browser.
-For HTTP methods other than GET, and POST in some cases, the specification mandates that browsers preflight the request, obtaining supported methods from the server with an HTTP OPTIONS request.
-Upon server approval, the browser sends the actual request with the actual HTTP request.
-Servers can also notify clients whether to send credentials, such as Cookies and HTTP Authentication tokens, with requests.
+For HTTP methods other than GET, and POST in some cases, the specification mandates that browsers preflight the request by obtaining supported methods from the server with an HTTP OPTIONS request.
+Upon server approval, the browser sends the actual request with the HTTP OPTIONS request.
+Servers can also notify clients to send credentials, such as Cookies and HTTP Authentication tokens, with requests.

-When you do a pre-flight, set the response headers in the Mule application per the following CORS specification:
+To pre-flight a request, set the response headers in the Mule application per the following CORS specification:

 "User agents must filter out all response headers other than those that are a simple response header or of which the field name is an ASCII case-insensitive match for one of the values of the Access-Control-Expose-Headers headers (if any), before exposing response headers to APIs defined in CORS API specifications."